-Inside AlterCPA Pro has a built-in traffic filter.
-It allows you to run a simple and fast filtering service for affiliates, running on the basis of black lists.
+Both platform and tracker have a built-in traffic filter.
+It allows you to run a simple and fast filtering service for affiliates, running on the basis of smart black lists.
 To start working with filters, you need to pre-configure.

-3. In the "Control - Settings - Extended" section, remove the hide section of the traffic "Traffic Filters".
+- Platform only: in the "Control - Settings - Extended" section, remove the hide section of the traffic "Traffic filters".

 Recommended configuration